-If color is used as a cue to provide information, you should provide an additional visual cue, such as changing the style (e.g. bold, italics) or font.
+If color is used as a cue to provide information, you should provide an extra visual cue, such as changing the style (for example, bold, italics) or font.
 This helps people with low vision or who have color vision deficiency to identify the information.
-However, it cannot be relied on entirely, as it will not help people who cannot see the page at all.
-Therefore it is (sometimes) useful to provide hidden text or to use programmatic solutions, such as the Accessible Rich Internet Applications (ARIA) suite of web standards, to convey this information to non-sighted users.
+However, it cannot be relied on entirely, as it does not help people who cannot see the page at all.
+Therefore, it is helpful to provide hidden text or to use programmatic solutions, such as the Accessible Rich Internet Applications (ARIA) suite of web standards, to convey this information to non-sighted users.

 Individuals who use screen reading software can find it hard to hear the speech output if there is other audio playing at the same time.
-This difficulty is exacerbated when the screen reader’s speech output is software based (as most are today) and is controlled via the same volume control as the sound.
-Additionally, some people with cognitive disabilities and people who are neurodivergent may have sound sensitivity.
-These individuals will find any inability to change the volume level on audio content quite disruptive.
+This difficulty is exacerbated when the screen reader’s speech output is software-based (as most are today) and is controlled via the same volume control as the sound.
+Also, some people with cognitive disabilities and people who are neurodivergent may have sound sensitivity.
+These individuals find any inability to change the volume level on audio content disruptive.

-Therefore, it is important that the user be able to turn off the background sound.
+Therefore, it is important that the user can turn off the background sound.

 Having control of the volume includes being able to reduce its volume to zero.